procore/migration-lock-timeout/README.md

 ## Custom lock timeout

-You can change the duration of the lock timeout be using:
+You can change the duration of the lock timeout by using:
 ```ruby
   class AddBar < ActiveRecord::Migration
     set_lock_timeout 10